Gamera vs. Gyaos: Home media

 In 1987, the Axis dub was released on VHS and television as Gamera vs. Gaos by Sandy Frank.
 In 2004, Image Entertainment bundled Pan and scan versions of the AIP–TV versions of Gamera vs. Gyaos and The Magic Serpent on DVD.
 In September 2010, Shout!
 Factory bundled the Japanese version, the Axis English dub, and the AIP–TV version on DVD, along with Gamera vs. Viras.
 In 2011, Shout!
 Factory included the Mystery Science Theater 3000 episode featuring the Sandy Frank version of the film on the MST3K vs. Gamera DVD collection.

 In 2014, Mill Creek Entertainment bundled the Japanese version with other Gamera titles on Blu-ray and DVD.
 In 2020, the Japanese version, the Axis English dub, and the AIP-TV version were included in the Gamera: The Complete Collection Blu-ray box set released by Arrow Video, which included all 12 films in the franchise.

+In August 2025, Kadokawa Corporation announced that the film, along with Gamera, the Giant Monster and Gamera vs. Barugon, will be released on 4K UHD Blu-ray in Japan on November 21, 2025.
+The new 4K remasters are to be supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.

 Legacy

 Following this film, numerous variants of Gyaos were introduced over the course of the series, including Space Gyaos in Gamera vs. Guiron, Super Gyaos in Gamera: Guardian of the Universe, Hyper Gyaos in Gamera 3: Revenge of Iris and a new version in Gamera the Brave, referred to as "Original Gyaos" in supplementary material.
 In 2015, a new iteration of Gyaos was featured in proof-of-concept footage for a potential Gamera reboot.
+Yukijirō Hotaru decided to play a recurring role in the Heisei Gamera trilogy due to Yukitarō Hotaru's involvement in Gamera vs. Gyaos.

 Gamera vs. Gyaos was one of the few films featured twice on Mystery Science Theater 3000 (both times as Gamera vs. Gaos), the first time as part of the initial KTMA series (episode 6) and again in Season 3 (episode 8).